decretist/Dissertation/Chapter1/chapter1.md

 bishop.
-For an academic faculty, the exercise of the right of corporate self-governance took the particular form of determining the qualifications for teaching, something often contested by the local bishop.[^9] The incorporation of one or more faculties as a university provided a form of organization well-adapted for achieving both permanence and independence from local ecclesiastical authority through the accumulation of legal rights and privileges.
+For an academic faculty, the exercise of the right of corporate self-governance took the particular form of determining the qualifications for teaching, something often contested by the local bishop.[^9] The incorporation of several faculties as a university provided a form of organization well-adapted for achieving both permanence and independence from local ecclesiastical authority through the accumulation of legal rights and privileges.
 The faculties